stripe/stripe-apps/README.md

 You can find examples in [/examples](/examples)

 ## Browsing Issues
-Issues are labeled as 'Bug', 'Feature Request', 'Enhancement', 'Question' or 'Documentation'.
+Issues are labeled as 'Bug', 'Feature Request', 'Enhancement', or 'Documentation'.
 In addition they are labeled with a relevant owning team.
-We use the reactions on feature requests and enhancements to gauge interest, so please feel free to upvote, downvote, and comment on what is the most meaningful for your app.
+We use the reactions on feature requests and enhancements to gauge interest, so please feel free to upvote, downvote, and comment on what is the most meaningful for your app. *We will regularly reporioritize issues based on your feedback.*

 ## Raising Issues
 If you would like to raise an issue, there are several issue templates available.
 Choose the one that makes the most sense to you from the following: